eriksquires/VaesSubgroups/README.md

 **Keywords:** Myalgic Encephalomyelitis, ME/CFS, patient clustering, fibromyalgia, post-exertional malaise, PEM

-# Credits
+## Data source and attribution

+This repository includes a copy of **Additional file 3: Table S1** from:

+Vaes AW, Van Herck M, Deng Q, Delbressine JM, Jason LA, Spruit MA (2023).
-The source spreadsheet comes from the paper [Symptom-based clusters in people with ME/CFS: an illustration of clinical variety in a cross-sectional cohort]( https://doi.org/10.1186/s12967-023-03946-6)  by Vaes, A.W., Van Herck, M., Deng, Q. et al.and is downloaded, if needed, by **process_excel.R.**  At the time of this writing this spreadsheet was available from [Additional file 3: Table S1](https://static-content.springer.com/esm/art%3A10.1186%2Fs12967-023-03946-6/MediaObjects/12967_2023_3946_MOESM3_ESM.xlsx)
+“Symptom-based clusters in people with ME/CFS: an illustration of clinical variety in a cross-sectional cohort.”
+*Journal of Translational Medicine* 21:112. https://doi.org/10.1186/s12967-023-03946-6

+Original article and supplementary files are available from the publisher’s site.
+The article is **Open Access** under **CC BY 4.0**.
+The publisher notes that “the Creative Commons Public Domain Dedication waiver (CC0) applies to the data made available in this article, unless otherwise stated in a credit line to the data.”
+We include the spreadsheet solely for **reproducibility**; all rights remain with the original authors/publisher.

+## License and Citations
 See the [LICENSE.md](LICENSE.md) and [CITATION.cff](CITATION.cff) for details.